rakus/gnome-shell-terminal-list/README.md

 with an input field to filter the entries.
 The search is case insensitive and supports the wildcard `*` to match any string (including an empty one).

-The Terminals are listed in the following sub-menu in no particular order.
-A sub-menu is used, so that it is rendered with a scroll bar if a lot of terminals are open.
+The Terminals are listed below the input field in no particular order.

 The shortcut to open the menu can be configured via `gsettings`.
 To reconfigure it to `<Ctrl><Super>W` do: